Generalization Below the Edge of Stability: The Role of Data Geometry: Preliminaries and Notations

 \begin{definition}[Below Edge of Stability {\citep[Definition 2.3]{qiao2024stable}}] We define the trajectory of parameters $\curly{\vec{\theta}_{t}}_{t=1,2,\cdots}$ generated by gradient descent with a learning rate $\eta$ as \emph{Below-Edge-of-Stability (BEoS)} if there exists a time $t^*>0$ such that for all $t\geq t^*$, $\lambda_{\max}(\nabla^2\loss(\vec{\theta}_t)) \leq \frac{2}{\eta}$.
 Any parameter state $\vec{\theta}_t$ with $t\geq t^*$ is thereby referred to as a BEoS solution. \end{definition}

 This condition applies to any twice-differentiable solution found by GD, even when the optimization process does not converge to a local or global minimum.
-Moreover, BEoS is empirically verified to hold during both the ``progressive sharpening'' phase and the subsequent oscillatory phase at the EoS.
+Moreover, BEoS is empirically verified to hold during both the ``progressive sharpening'' phase and the subsequent oscillatory phase.

 Our work aims to analyze the generalization properties of any solutions that satisfy the BEoS condition (Definition~\ref{def:BEoS}).
 The set of solutions defined as: